BrusselsBrussels +32 (0) 2 372 91 68

 15:30 Close

-• Tues 21 April – no agenda but F&L sleeping hotels in Antwerp & some may meet for dinner.
+• Tues 21 April – no agenda but our base is F&L sleeping hotels beside Antwerp Centraal station & some may meet for dinner.

 • Wed 22 April – F&L agenda.
 Ghent 09:45 – 16:30 followed by gala dinner in Antwerp.